bgriffen/oldwebsite/_posts/2014-02-26-creating-a-GUI-in-Python.md

 from traitsui.api import ColorTrait
 ```

+Keep in mind the software may be updated so some of these imports might not work in future versions.

 #### Getting the GUI template

 If you want to cut to the chase you can [clone the template from the respository]("https://github.com/bgriffen/PythonGUITemplate") and run in your terminal window: